Phase structure of (3+1)-dimensional dense two-color QCD at $T=0$ in the strong coupling limit with the tensor renormalization group: Abstract

 \section{Abstract}

-{ We investigate the phase structure of the (3+1)-dimensional strong coupling two-color QCD at zero temperature with finite chemical potential using the tensor renormalization group method.
+We investigate the phase structure of the (3+1)-dimensional strong coupling two-color QCD at zero temperature ($T=0$) with finite chemical potential using the tensor renormalization group method.
 The chiral and diquark condensates and the quark number density are evaluated as a function of the chemical potential.
-Our results are compared with the previous analytical results using the mean field approximation.
-The critical exponents associated with the diquark condensation are also discussed. }
+We further determine the critical exponents associated with the diquark condensate, which suggest consistency with the predictions of mean-field theory.